-At Hillcrest Christian College, ESL (English as a Second Language) is offered as a timetabled subject in the Secondary School, affording the same hours of study as mainstream subjects – 4 x 50 minutes lessons each week.
+At Hillcrest, ESL (English as a Second Language) is offered as a timetabled subject in the Secondary College, affording the same hours of study as mainstream subjects: 4 x 50 minutes lessons each week.
 Primary students attend ESL for 6 x 50 minute lessons per week.

-Unlike ELICOS Colleges, where students are removed from mainstream English speaking students, International students at Hillcrest are immersed in an English-speaking environment from their first day.
-This language saturation strategy improves the student’s listening and speaking skills at a much-increased rate.
-Upon arrival at the College, students are required to undertake a School English Placement Test to determine their English levels and placed appropriately into one of the three ESL classes, wherein more concentrated and specialist tuition is provided for them.
+Unlike ELICOS Colleges where students are removed from mainstream English speaking students, International students at Hillcrest are immersed in an English-speaking environment from their first day.
+This language saturation strategy improves the student’s listening and speaking skills at a much higher rate.
+Upon arrival at the College, students are required to undertake a School English Placement Test to determine their English levels, and are placed appropriately into one of the three ESL classes, whereby more concentrated and specialist tuition is provided for them.

 These classes are:

 - Primary Integration Program

 - Intermediate Program (ESLB)

 Students with advanced language ability may enter the mainstream course without ESL support.
 The aim of our ESL Program is to prepare and move students into the mainstream as soon as they are ready.

 |Junior Low Intermediate Program (ESLA)||NLLIA Bandscale Level 2 (IELTS 4)|